Creditors Voluntary Liquidation (CVL)

 INVALID SECURITY INTERESTS

-Liquidators are empowered to apply to Court to set aside security interests (formerly known as mortgages, fixed and floating charges and Retention of Title claims) where:
+Liquidators are empowered to apply to Court to set aside security interests (formerly known as mortgages, general security agreements and Retention of Title claims) where:

 - A circulating security interest was created within six months of the commencement of the liquidation (unless new consideration was given)